DavSchwartz/MechMania2018/README.md

 # MechMania2018
-3rd Place Submitted code for MechMania, UIUC's AI Hackathon in 2018
+3rd place submitted code for MechMania, UIUC's AI Hackathon in 2018 code is in MyBot.py